ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 export FASTLY_API_TOKEN=Y```
 ```

-Create a new Version based on the active one:
+Create a new version based on the active one:

 ```bash
 fastly service-version clone --version=active